Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 - Use `topic` to give a thread topic;
 - Use `participants` to list the chat participants to be added to the thread;

-`CreateChatThreadResult` is the response returned from creating a thread.
+`createChatThreadResult` is the result returned from creating a thread.
 It contains a `chatThread` which is the thread that was created, as well as an `errors` property which will contain information about invalid participants if they failed to be added to the thread.

 ```Javascript
 let createChatThreadRequest =